nusenu/ansible-relayor/README.md

 * `offline_masterkey_dir`
    - default: ~/.tor/offlinemasterkeys
    - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
-   - Within that folder there will be a subfolder for every tor instance named IP_orport
+   - Within that folder ansible will create a subfolder for every tor instance.
-   - This implies that every relay instance can be uniquely identified with IP_port across all your servers.

 * `tor_signingkeylifetime_days` integer
    - defines the lifetime of Ed25519 signing keys in days